Maniq people: History

-The Banthat Mountain chain became a base area for the communist insurgency in Thailand during the 1970s and thus a battle ground between communist guerillas and Thai government forces.
+The Banthat mountain chain became a base area for the communist insurgency in Thailand during the 1970s and thus a battleground between communist guerrillas and Thai government forces.
 Especially during the years of 1975-1977, the insurgents were battered in ground and air attacks.
-The Mani suffered terribly during this war with government forces frequently mistaking the smoke of Mani camp fires for insurgent activity.
+The Mani suffered terribly during this war, with government forces frequently mistaking the smoke of Mani campfires for insurgent activity.
 Those living in Trang and Phatthalung provinces had to move to the sanctuary of Thoungwan district in Satun province.

-During field campaigns in 1995 and 1996 the occupation of ten rock shelters and nine forest camps were recorded.
+During field campaigns in 1995 and 1996, the occupation of ten rock shelters and nine forest camps was recorded.
 All these belong to the present-day system of up to one hundred different living sites, inhabited by Mani groups during one year in the forested region of Trang, Satun and Phatthalung Provinces.

 Today, the Maniq continue to face challenges related to land rights, cultural preservation, and environmental change.

-Migration
+Social and Cultural Life

+Kensiu Maniq children playing while wearing a daun lalang style tempok in Kedah, Malaysia.